BlaqueDevs/se-assignment-day-4-software-project-management-Brightdoro304/README.md

 Early Detection of Delays:

 Gantt charts make it easy to spot delays by comparing planned start and end dates with actual progress.
 This helps project managers to quickly address issues and adjust resources or timelines as needed.
-Conclusion:
-Developing a detailed project schedule is essential for managing timelines, resources, risks, and progress.
-It provides structure, improves accountability, and enhances communication among team members and stakeholders.
-A Gantt chart is an invaluable tool in this process, offering a clear, visual way to plan, monitor, and adjust project schedules.
-By leveraging Gantt charts, project managers can ensure that tasks are completed on time, dependencies are managed, and the project stays on track for successful delivery.

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?Software, as a fundamental tool in modern society, aims to address a wide range of issues.
 While the specific challenges vary depending on the target audience and industry, there are several core problems that software consistently seeks to solve: